zinagithub/my-tic-tac-toe/README.md

 Assignment : https://www.theodinproject.com/courses/ruby-programming/lessons/oop

 Build a tic-tac-toe game on the command line where two human players can play against each other and the board is displayed in between turns.
-I used Rspec framwork to test the correct functioning of the game.
+I used Rspec framework to test the correct functioning of the game.
 Also, Notes that you can choose the size of the board in the range [3..10]

 ## Getting Started